 As a massage therapist, I constantly hear people talk negatively to and about their bodies.
 Many say things to me like, getting old sucks, my body is falling apart, etc. Our thoughts become our words and our words become our experience.
 If you think getting old sucks, then getting old will surely suck for you.
 If on the other hand we are grateful for our body and its magnificent power to regenerate itself, then we may just find we grow new ligaments, regenerate our liver or correct our cervical curvature.

 “The mind is a powerful force.
 It can enslave us or empower us.
 It can plunge us into the depths of misery or take us to the heights of ecstasy.
 Learn to use the power wisely.”
 David Cuschieri

 “Whatever we plant in our subconscious mind and nourish with repetition and emotion will one day become a reality.”
 Earl Nightingale

 BodyBoost Colostrum is a 100% natural product that strengthens the immune system, helping the body in its natural healing process.
-Whether you have a serious health issue or the occasional common cold BodyBoost helps get your body back into balance without any harmful side effects.
+Whether you have a serious health issue, the occasional common cold, or need to recover from rigorous physical training, BodyBoost helps get your body back into balance without any harmful side effects.
 Try a bottle at no risk with our money back guarantee.
 Subscribe to our mailing list below for monthly coupons towards any BodyBoost products.